OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 #### Setup Kubernetes:

 Follow the [instructions](https://kubernetes.io/docs/setup) to setup the Kubernetes cluster, with the following additions during the master-node setup:
-- Add `--apiserver-advertise-address=$(/usr/local/bin/weave expose)` to your `kudeadm init` command.
-The command `/usr/local/bin/weave expose` retrieve the WeaveNet IP address of the master-node.
+- Add `--apiserver-advertise-address=$(/usr/local/bin/weave expose)` to your `kudeadm init` command. `$(/usr/local/bin/weave expose)` retrieves the WeaveNet IP address of the master-node.
-- When Kubernetes asks you to install a POD network plugin, you can install any Layer-3 (IP) [network plugin](https://kubernetes.io/docs/concepts/cluster-administration/networking).
+- You can install any Layer-3 (IP-based) [POD network plugin](https://kubernetes.io/docs/concepts/cluster-administration/networking).
 For example, [flannel](https://github.com/coreos/flannel) is a good place to start.

 Join the Kubernetes worker nodes to the cluster and you are done with the Kubernetes setup.